Protein phosphatase 2: Drug discovery

 PP2 has been identified as a potential biological target to discover drugs to treat Parkinson's disease and Alzheimer's disease, however as of 2014 it was unclear which isoforms would be most beneficial to target, and also whether activation or inhibition would be most therapeutic.

 PP2 has also been identified as a tumor suppressor for blood cancers, and as of 2015 programs were underway to identify compounds that could either directly activate it, or that could inhibit other proteins that suppress its activity.

+In preclinical models, inhibition of the PP2A catalytic subunit C has been demonstrated to stimulate anti-tumor immunity.